The Terapixel Panorama

 Next to the zooming and panning options available at an unprecedented resolution, additional content will be produced to enrich the digital twin.
 It will guide public access to and understanding of the artwork.
 These augmentations are superimposed on the original image.
 Additional datasets will include 3D models of objects, volumetric videos, and motion capture of scenes in the painting, situated within a historically informed soundscape based on research into Medieval chronicles, letters, narrative literature, and other archival documents that mention sound in battles.
 Research into the material culture evidenced in the panorama has identified dozens of related artifacts held in Swiss museums, such as costumes, weapons, or accessories.
 Synthetic smells diffused on experimental devices will allow the exploration of the fragrant environment of the battlefield.

-Launched the 22nd of June 2025, the website is key to transmit and deepen engagement with both the exhibitions and the 2026 Burgundian wars commemorations.
+Launched on June 22, 2025 — marking the anniversary of the Battle of Murten — the website is key to transmit and deepen engagement with both the exhibitions and the 2026 Burgundian wars commemorations.
 The digital twin is displayed at the highest resolution supported by web browsers.
 The website features other content from the exhibition system version such as 3D models, volumetric videos of reenactors, and a 2D video of the installation being experienced live by visitors.
 The project database is made available through Linked Open Data related to the digital twin (links and metadata to images and text).
 It includes a selection of primary sources connected to both the history of the panorama and the context of the battle of Murten.
 This includes all the recently digitized preparatory drawings by Louis Braun and archives related to the production of the panorama, as well as an augmented edition using Text Encoding Initiative (TEI) standards of the collection of primary sources by Ochsenbein (1876).
 Enabled by semantic web technologies and IIIF manifest, data can now be curated down to the image region level.
-Additionally, this website launch a novel annotation tool that will support future storytelling for narrative rich paintings.

 Exhibitions